biobakery/humann/doc/UserManual.md

 	``hg clone https://bitbucket.org/biobakery/humann2 ``

 	Note: Creating a clone of the repository requires [Mercurial](http://mercurial.selenic.com/) to be installed.
-Once the repository has been cloned upgrading to the latest development version of HUMAnN2 is simple.
-Just type ``hg pull -u`` from within the repository.

 For the steps that follow, $HUMAnN2_PATH is the location of the HUMAnN2 directory (ie $HUMAnN2_PATH=/home/user/humann2/ with this readme file found in this folder).

 ### 2. Installing HUMAnN2 ###